 The AGM, Followed by “Spitfires” video

 OUR OWN DAY TO GET TOGETHER AND DISPLAY OUR MODEL ENGINEERING PROJECTS AT OUR USUAL MEETING PLACE.
-Following the great success of this event last year, please bring along your projects, past, present (and future even!
-“Partly built” stuff is most welcome) and bench work demonstrations are encouraged, providing they are practical for the hall (no steam hammers to be brought into the hall please).
-With a large car park, full sized projects of cars and motorcycles etc can be accommodated.
+Following the great success of this event over the last two years, please bring along your projects, past, present (and future even!
+“Partly built” stuff is most welcome) and bench-work demonstrations are encouraged, providing they are practical for the hall (no steam hammers to be brought into the hall please).
+With a large car park, full sized projects of cars and motorcycles etc can also be accommodated.
 Most importantly, please bring yourselves, whether or not you are bringing any of your work.
-Our idea is that it is for us and we are not opening it to the general public (if for no other reason than health and safety), but friends are completely welcome.
+Our idea is that this is for us and we are not opening it to the general public (if for no other reason than health and safety), but friends are completely welcome.
 Further information, if required, from Mike Lee on 01980 623238.

 Society stand at the Countryside Museum working weekend at Breamore House Nr Fordingbridge (subject to us having enough volunteers to man the stand).

 A volunteer from the Crofton Steam Pumping Station will talk to us about “The History and Functioning of the Crofton Steam Pumping Engines”

 A few years ago we had a summer visit to the Crofton puming station which created a lot of interest among the members and friends who attended.
 The purpose of the Pumping station is to control the water levels in the Kennet and Avon Canal.There are two engines, a Boulton and Watt engine built in 1812, and another engine built in 1846 by the Harvey company of Hayle in Cornwall.
 The 1812 engine is the world’s oldest working beam engine still in its original setting and capable of carrying out its original work.